Standard Electrocardiography

 2. Hypokalemia:

-1) Serum potassium levels <3.5 mmol/L cause a decrease in T-wave amplitude, increases in U-wave amplitude and width, and ST-segment depression (in patients with kidney disease immediately after dialysis these features may be seen even with normal potassium levels if they are lower than the baseline levels).
+1) Serum potassium levels <3.5 mmol/L cause a decreased T-wave amplitude, increased U-wave amplitude and width, and ST-segment depression (in patients with kidney disease immediately after dialysis these features may be seen even with normal potassium levels if they are lower than the baseline levels).

-2) Severe hypokalemia causes prolongation of PR intervals, wide QRS complexes, premature ventricular contractions, and polymorphic ventricular tachycardia (torsade de pointes type).
+2) Severe hypokalemia causes prolongation of PR intervals, wide QRS complexes, premature ventricular contractions, and polymorphic ventricular tachycardia (torsade de pointes).

-4. Hypocalcemia causes prolongation of QT intervals due to prolongation of ST segments.
+4. Hypocalcemia causes prolongation of QT intervals that is due to prolonged ST segments.
 The morphology of T waves is generally unchanged, but occasionally they may become flat or inverted.

 Effects of Autonomic Nervous System Tone